 Individuals with juvenile records, and only juvenile records, can answer truthfully that they were never convicted of a crime.
-Juveniles facing charges in Family Court are adjudicated delinquent or not delinquent.
+Youth facing charges in Family Court are adjudicated delinquent or not delinquent.
 Adjudications of delinquency are not convictions.
-However, employers may still see any juvenile arrests, charges, or adjudications if they conduct a criminal background check and the record has not been expunged – and this may make finding a job more difficult in some cases.
+However, employers may still see any arrests, charges, or adjudications if they conduct a criminal background check and the record has not been expunged – and this may make finding a job more difficult in some cases.